The Complexity of Online Bribery in Sequential Elections: Preliminaries

-In the above we have not defined what ``the briber's goal'' is, so let us do that now. $W_{\cale}(C,U)$ will denote the winner set, according to election system $\cale$, of the (standard, nonsequential) election $(C,U)$, where $C$ is the candidate set and $U$ is the set of votes.
+In the above we have not defined what ``the briber's goal'' is, so let us do that now. $W_{\cale}(C,U)$ will denote the winner set, according to election system $\cale$, of the (nonsequential) election $(C,U)$, where $C$ is the candidate set and $U$ is the set of votes.
 By \emph{the briber's goal} we mean, in the constructive case, that if at the end of the above process $U'$ is the set of votes (some may be the original ones and some may be the result of bribes), it holds that $W_{\cale}(C,U') \cap \{c \condition c \geq_{\sigma} d\} \neq \emptyset$, i.e., the winner set includes some candidate (possibly itself being~$d$) that the briber likes at least as much as the briber likes $d$.
-In the destructive case, the goal is to ensure that no candidate that the briber hates as much or more than the briber hates $d$ belongs to the winner set, i.e., the briber's goal is to ensure that $W_{\cale}(C,U') \cap \{c \condition d \geq_{\sigma} c\} = \emptyset$.\footnote{In each of these two cases, although we have in the problem statement used an order $\sigma$, that order $\sigma$ really is merely being used to determine what set of candidates to (constructive case) try to get one of into the winner set, or to (destructive case) try to keep all of out of the winner set.
+In the destructive case, the goal is to ensure that no candidate that the briber hates as much or more than the briber hates $d$ belongs to the winner set, i.e., the briber's goal is to ensure that $W_{\cale}(C,U') \cap \{c \condition d \geq_{\sigma} c\} = \emptyset$.\footnote{ In each of these two cases, although we have in the problem statement used an order $\sigma$, that order $\sigma$ really is merely being used to determine what set of candidates to (constructive case) try to get one of into the winner set, or to (destructive case) try to keep all of out of the winner set.
 So one might wonder why we don't simply pass in such a set, rather than passing in an ordering.
 The answer is that for the version of the problem that this paper is studying, namely the decision version, either way would be fine.
 However, allowing an order to be passed in keeps our approach in harmony with the approach of earlier work~\cite{hem-hem-rot:j:online-manipulation,hem-hem-rot:j:online-voter-control,hem-hem-rot:j:online-candidate-control}, which made that choice because if one studies the optimization version of the problem---e.g., in the constructive case trying to find the most preferred candidate within $\sigma$ that the briber can ensure will be a winner---a set does not bring in enough information to frame the problem but an order does.
-Our approach is also following those earlier papers in that it is using an upper segment of the order for the constructive case and a lower segment of the order for the destructive case (see~\cite[second paragraph of Footnote~4]{hem-hem-rot:j:online-voter-control} for more discussion of why that choice is most natural).}